Last update of this page: March 23, 2026

 We do get a lot of warnings but usually this is perfectly normal and usually they can be safely ignored.

 There is currently limited support for building containers on LUMI and I do not expect that to change quickly.
-Container build strategies that require elevated privileges, and even those that require user namespaces, cannot be supported for security reasons (as user namespaces in Linux are riddled with security issues).
+Container build strategies that require elevated privileges, and even those that require user namespaces, cannot be supported for security reasons.
+You have to keep in mind that an HPC machine is a shared infrastructure with little to no isolation between users, unlike a cloud solution where containers can be locked up in a micro virtual machine and filesystems are completely virtualised also or work with different security models from traditional parallel filesystems or other popular networked filesystems from the PC and workstation world..
 Enabling features that are known to have had several serious security vulnerabilities in the recent past, or that themselves are unsecure by design and could allow users to do more on the system than a regular user should be able to do, will never be supported.

 So you should pull containers from a container repository, or build the container on your own workstation and then transfer it to LUMI.